1965 |

 On December 3, 1963 D'Amico became a naturalized citizen in US District Court Brooklyn.

-By May 1965 made members of Simone Andolino's crew included Jerome 'Gene Magliocco' D'Agati, Paul D'Amico, Vincent Mangano and Carmelo 'Joe' Mutoli.
+By May 1965 made members of Simone Andolino's crew included Jerome D'Agati, Paul D'Amico, Vincent Mangano and Carmelo 'Joe' Mutoli.
 Possible additional crew members included Robert Barbieri and Giuseppe Tipa Jr.

 On May 15, 1965 the youngest daughter of recently promoted Colombo Captain Frank Fusco was married, with the reception held at Claridge Caterers located at 631 Ave P in Gravesend.
 The event was heavily attended and, thanks to forewarning by FBI CI and Colombo Soldier Gregory Scarpa, a target of FBI surveillance.
-Those observed included Boss Joseph Colombo, Underboss Salvatore Mineo, at least eight of the nine Family Captains (Simone Andolino may not have been present), Lucchese Captain Carmine 'Gribbs' Tramunti and at least thirty-one identified Colombo Soldiers.
+Those observed included Boss Joseph Colombo, Underboss Salvatore 'Charlie Lemons' Mineo, at least nine of the ten Family Captains (Simone Andolino may not have been present), Lucchese Captain Carmine 'Gribbs' Tramunti and at least thirty-one identified Colombo Soldiers.
 D'Amico was present and photographed by Agents.

 On May 19, 1965 FBI CI Gregory Scarpa reported: "[Scarpa] advised that he had attended the wedding of Fusco's daughter on 5/15/65.
 [Scarpa] stated that there were a number of members of the Colombo Family there and it is anticipated these individuals will be identified at a later date with the assistance of photographs which will be exhibited to [Scarpa]..[He] advised that Paul (LNU), whom he has previously identified as a member of the Colombo Family and who operates a bakery in Brooklyn, was present at the wedding.
 It is to be noted that this individual is believed identical with Paul D'Amico, operator of Rosalia in Brooklyn."